2021, A Life Insurance Policy Appraisal Can Help Determine Taxation of Settlement Proceeds

 The key question: How much of the settlement will be taxed and at what rate?

-Before we can start to answer, we first should understand the client’s life expectancy.
+Before we can start to answer the settlement taxation, we first should understand the client’s life expectancy.
 If an agent is discussing an insurance settlement with an unhealthy individual or someone with a terminal illness, then the life settlement proceeds may be tax-free.
 A person with a life expectancy of fewer than two years is eligible for what is known as a viatical settlement.
 This could provide a significant and tax-free payout for a client, but the only way to determine the life expectancy is to have the policy appraised and the client’s situation analyzed by an expert.
 This is precisely what we do at PolicyAppraisal.com.
 So, the very first step is to perform an appraisal to see if further analysis is necessary for a possible tax-free settlement.

 For a more typical life settlement, when a client has a life expectancy of more than two years, the tax equation is a bit more complicated.
 Simple explanation: The amount of a life settlement that's considered profit – which is the difference between the premiums paid into the policy and the cash payout that is received – is taxable.
 Some of the profit is taxed as ordinary income, and some of it is taxed as capital gains.
 As advisors know, for many clients, there's a big difference between the tax rates for ordinary income and capital gains.